 - A link which is active link gets displayed as underlined with red color

-Still, there are many web developers who will deposit their own link-colors in their web pages to match the color scheme of their site.
+Still, many web developers will deposit their link-colors in their web pages to match the color scheme of their site.
 Here's the format:

 <body bgcolor="red" text="yellow" link="blue" alink = "#FFFF00" vlink ="#FF00FF">